Qusay114/reading-notes/Html_Sum.md

 Html layout is the way of how your web page will look like , web developer usually create a wireframe to help them to design their web pages before starting to code . wireframe usually contains the header  , main  and the footer .the developers divide their codes using elements which make it easier to code and remember
-* some examples on these elements :
+Some examples on these elements :
 * Navigation  		and its tag <nav> </nav>
 * Articles    		and its tag <article> </article>
 * Asides 	    		and its tag <aside> </aside>